 If you are to pay tax or other fees in Sweden, you will be assigned a tax account with the Swedish Tax Agency (Skatteverket).
 The tax account shows your tax payments, your preliminary tax, and your final tax in accordance with your annual tax statement (skattebesked).

 When the Swedish Tax Agency has checked your tax return (deklaration), your final tax is calculated.
 The result of the calculation is shown on your annual tax statement.
 When the Swedish Tax Agency has examined your tax return, they send a statement stating that the examination has been completed, along with a final annual statement.

 If you move from Sweden, it is your work and your place of residence that determine where you should pay tax and on what.

-If you have questions about taxation when you move from another Nordic country to Sweden and start to work or study in Sweden, you can contact the Swedish Tax Agency for more information.
+If you have questions about taxation when you move from another Nordic country to Sweden and start to work or study in Sweden, contact the Swedish Tax Agency for information about your specific situation.

 If you have any questions, please fill in our contact form.